scottelundgren/middleman-mailer-relay/README.md

 The assumption is that you'll create a configuration per environment, so while whitelist still accepts multiple URLs the app prefers the first URL listed

 * WHITELIST - a space separated list of URLs
-* HOST - Sendgrid or Mandrill server
+* SMTP_HOST - Sendgrid or Mandrill server
-* PORT - port to connect to, default to 587
+* SMTP_PORT - port to connect to, default to 587
-* USERNAME - username to connect to HOST as
+* SMTP_USERNAME - username to connect to HOST as
-* PASSWORD - password to authenticate USERNAME to HOST
+* SMTP_PASSWORD - password to authenticate USERNAME to HOST
 * SENDER - originator of the message
 * SUBJECT - message subject